phepy: Visual benchmarks and improvements for out-of-distribution detectors: Toy-Comparisons of OOD Synthesis Methods

 \section{Toy-Comparisons of OOD Synthesis Methods}

 \Cref{sec:ood-detection} has examined several unsupervised OOD detection methods, which are trained using only ID samples.
 However, tasks such as providing meaningful OOD confidence scores benefit from being trained with both ID and OOD samples.
-This section evaluates several simple approaches to synthesising OOD inputs given the ID input points.
+This section evaluates several simple approaches to synthesising OOD inputs given the ID inputs.
 First, we train a multi-layer perceptron classifier on the ID and synthetic OOD inputs using the default settings in \texttt{sklearn} \cite{scikit-learn-2011} and take its prediction probability as its confidence.
 We again use the three toy examples from \Cref{sec:ood-detection} to evaluate the final detector's performance, which reflects the synthesis method's quality.
 To visualise the OOD synthesiser's performance, the line and circle plots now show synthetic OOD points as white dots.

-\newpar Sampling random noise is a commonly used technique to synthesise OOD inputs \cite{ood-boundary-2021, ood-training-2017, noise-contrastive-uq-2019}.
-The first row of \Cref{fig:u01-fgsm-ood-synthesis} shows that uniform OOD inputs \cite{ood-boundary-2021} already produce reasonable OOD boundaries for the line and circle.
+Sampling random noise is a commonly used technique to synthesise OOD inputs \cite{noise-contrastive-uq-2019, ood-training-2017, ood-boundary-2021}.
 However, OOD and ID inputs are not prevented from overlapping, and the detector thus fails to separate OOD inputs in the haystack.

-Adversarial methods provide a more targeted approach to generating OOD inputs.
-We test the Fast Gradient Sign Method (FGSM) \cite{fast-gradient-2014}, which perturbs inputs to maximise an error metric.
-We first use kernel density estimation \cite{kde-1956} with a Gaussian kernel to synthesise new ID inputs.
-Next, the FGSM perturbs them to increase the reconstruction error of the auto-associative reference detector from \Cref{sec:ood-detection}.
-As the FGSM thus has access to the ideal error gradients, we evaluate its best-case performance. \Cref{fig:u01-fgsm-ood-synthesis} shows that the FGSM with a constant perturbation step size produces crisp but overly conservative OOD detection for all toy examples.
-In \Cref{fig:fgsm-eps-u01-tpoke-ood-synthesis}, sampling the step size from a distribution tightens but also blurs the boundaries as more ID-OOD overlap now occurs.